-Click here to find out more and apply
+See our jobs page to find out more and apply

 At East Cliff, we believe that you should be able to access high quality medical care in a timely manner, appropriate to the urgency of your problem.
 As a Practice, we are always looking for innovative ways to improve the service you receive whether this is care of an ongoing problem or help with an acute illness.
 Nationally, patient demand for appointments is at an all-time high, whilst at the same time there is a recruitment crisis in general practice.
 We have for some time been developing a number of alternative solutions that benefit both patients and GPs.

 As an initiative to optimise appointment use, we have introduced a new service The Acute Care Team.
 It is staffed by three acute care practitioners, each of whom is an experienced nurse with additional training (and experience) in the management of new problems.

 Each day, this team will see the majority of patients with problems that need to be seen that day.
 The Acute Care Practitioner will be supported by one of the practice GPs this will usually be Dr Aidoo on a Monday and Tuesday and Dr Macpherson on a Wednesday and Thursday.
 Friday will be covered by the remaining GPs on a rotational basis.
 The Acute Care Team will deal with your immediate medical need and will direct you towards your usual GP if any further care is needed.

 February Health Awareness - Stroke & The British Heart Foundation